 Actual Impact of Medical Device Fee

-To date, the fee has resulted in direct job losses of 33,000 workers and indirect losses of 165,000 workers.
+The fee is estimated to have led to direct job losses of 33,000 workers and indirect losses of 165,000 workers.

 - AdvaMed (February 2014).
 Impact of the Medical Device Excise Tax.
 February 2014.
 A survey was sent to all AdvaMed members on November 14, 2013, with a response deadline of December 9.
 Key findings:

 - Direct Job Losses in Medical Device Industry.
 The tax has resulted in employment reductions of approximately 14,000 industry workers and forgone hiring of 19,000 workers.
 The total job impact of the tax on industry employment was approximately 33,000.

 - Jobs Exported.
 Almost 10 percent of respondents said they had relocated manufacturing outside of the U.S. or expanded manufacturing abroad rather than in the U.S. because of the tax.

 - Indirect Job Losses.
 Independent estimates of the relationship between direct employment in the industry and indirect employment among suppliers and in the general economy found a ratio of four indirect jobs for each direct job.
 Applying this ratio to jobs lost or foregone suggests that the impact of the tax on indirect employment would be approximately 132,000 jobs, for a total job loss due to the tax of as many as 165,000 jobs.